qiqi-lu/napari-kld/README.md

 5. Choose the type of backward kernel in `Method` combo box:

-    - Traditional : the backward kernel is just the flip of forward kernel (i.e., PSF).
+    - `Traditional` : the backward kernel is just the flip of forward kernel (i.e., PSF).
-    - Guassian : Guassian-shaped backward kernel, thw FWHM of which is same as the forward kernel.
+    - `Guassian` : Guassian-shaped backward kernel, thw FWHM of which is same as the forward kernel.
-    - Butterworth : Butterworth-shaped backward kernel, which is constructed using Butterworth filter.
+    - `Butterworth` : Butterworth-shaped backward kernel, which is constructed using Butterworth filter.
-    - WB : WB-shaped backward kernel, which is constructed by combining Wiener and Butterworth filter.
+    - `WB` : WB-shaped backward kernel, which is constructed by combining Wiener and Butterworth filter.

 6. Set the number of RL iterations `Iterations` and parameters of backward kernel*.

 7. Press `run` button to do deconvolution.

-8. Wait the progress bar to reach 100%.
+8. Wait the `progress bar` to reach 100%.

-9. The deconved image will appear in the layer list named as `{name of input image}_`
+9. The output deconved image will appear in the layer list named as `{name of input image}_deconv_{Method}_iter_{Iterations}`, such as `"0_deconv_traditional_iter_30"`.

 **The adjustment of parameters of backward kernels should refer to the paper : Guo, M. et al. Rapid image deconvolution and multiview fusion for optical microscopy.
 Nat Biotechnol 38, 1337–1346 (2020).*

 ## KL Deconvolution